Jennifer Lawrence Reveals Why She Left School At 14 & Never Went Back

 Jennifer Lawrence may not have a GED, but she does have an Oscar.
-Lawrence revealed on an episode of 60 Minutes on 25th February that she dropped out of school when she was 14 years old.
+Lawrence revealed in a preview clip for her upcoming episode of 60 Minutes that she dropped out of school when she was 14 years old.

 "I struggled through school," she explains in the segment.
 "I never felt very smart."